Docs-Geek/api-documentation-course/docs/posts/from-semantic-apis.md

 However, LLMs struggle to consume OAS directly because it is structured data.
 Simply using embeddings discards the explicit relationships defined in OAS, weakening its role as a contract.
 Converting OAS into a knowledge graph allows LLMs to query it effectively.
 By layering business concepts and semantics on top of the syntax, we can provide LLMs with a more complete and meaningful dataset for answering natural language queries.

 If you're interesting in providing feedback on the first publicly availavble version of the tool, you can sign up here:

+## Want to learn more about APIs?

+Check out my course, [Mastering API Documentation](https://www.docsgeek.io/mastering-api-documentation-course#) a comprehensive 7-week live virtual course tailored for developers, technical writers, and anyone eager to learn how to create effective API documentation.